iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 See how the namespace is called `training-day`, while the file is `training_day.clj`?
 This is intentional.
-If a namespace name has a hyphen, the corresponding file name should have an underscore.
+If a namespace name has a hyphen, the corresponding filename should have an underscore.

 </alert>